Hyundai Motor Company: Design and quality improvements

+2020–present

 On 14 October 2020, Euisun Chung was inaugurated as the new chairman of the Hyundai Motor Group.
-His father, Chung Mong-Koo, has been made Honourary Chairman.
+His father, Chung Mong-koo, has been made Honorary Chairman.

 In April 2021, the company said that its profits rose by 187%, the highest rise in four years.
 The company recorded a profit of $1.16 billion from the beginning of 2021 until March.

+In October 2024, Hyundai Motor said it had signed a 610-gigawatt-hour (GWh) power purchase agreement (PPA) with SK E&S and other partners, the latest in its renewable energy transition efforts.

+In November 2024, the company announced that its Global Chief Operating Officer, Jose Munoz will hold the new role of global co-CEO beginning 1 January 2025.
+Munoz will be the first foreigner to hold such a high executive post in a giant South Korean conglomerate.
+The promotion is said to be credited to Munoz's resilience and strategies in pushing for record sales in the North America region.